 Data encryption, both in transit and at rest, is critical for protecting sensitive knowledge.
 Regular security assessments and penetration testing help identify vulnerabilities before they can be exploited.

-Ravenna embodies the best practices discussed throughout this guide by taking a fundamentally different approach to IT knowledge management.
-Instead of introducing another standalone tool, Ravenna has a native Slack Assistants integration, allowing teams to access, contribute, and retrieve knowledge directly in the flow of work.
+Ravenna embodies the best practices discussed throughout this guide by taking a different approach to IT operations.
+Instead of just managing knowledge, Ravenna is a Slack-native workflow automation platform that coordinates end-to-end workflows across tools, teams, and systems.
+With native Slack Assistants integration, teams can access knowledge, trigger automations, and complete workflows directly in the flow of work without context switching.

 Integration with Existing Knowledge Sources

-Automated Knowledge Creation
+Automation First, Knowledge Creation Second

 Enterprise-Grade Security and Compliance